NirantK/NLP_Quickbook/README.md

 ## Chapter 05
 [Modern Methods for Text Classification](https://github.com/NirantK/nlp-python-deep-learning/blob/master/Part-05%20Modern%20Text%20Classification.ipynb).
 Simple Classifiers and How to Optimize Them.
 This is a handy skill to have.
 We go further on how to combine and "ensemble" them for increased performance.

+## Chapter 06
+[Deep Learning for NLP](https://github.com/NirantK/nlp-python-deep-learning/blob/master/Part-06%20Deep%20Learning%20for%20NLP.ipynb), with Text Classification as an example.
+We use PyTorch and torchtext.
+This is a from scratch code tutorial, but I assume familiarity with Deep Learning.
+We write our own data loaders, pre-processing, training loop and other utilities.